 The Leeds “End the Gap” initiative was launched in 2017 with the goal of reaching equitable gender parity across all business programs by 2020.
 Several business programs have either met or are close to meeting this objective.
 One of the programs that is the furthest from meeting this objective is Finance.
 Women continue to comprise approximately 20% of finance graduates – a statistic that has remained nearly constant since the 1980’s.

 The Women in Finance Forum brings female finance professionals together to speak to students about their careers, experiences and have an open discussion.
-Meetings for Fall 2020 will be remote, and take place 5:30-7PM MT.
+Meetings for Spring 2021 will be remote, and take place 5:30-7PM MT.

 The financial planning track is a new addition to the tracks available in the finance area of emphasis, beginning fall, 2016.
 The track is designed to prepare students for a career as a personal financial planner and to take the CFP® certification exam.
 The development of the program has been fostered by a generous grant from Charles Schwab & Co.

 Personal Financial Planning is a holistic process involving:

 Establishing a client relationship;

 Financial analysis and formulation of a plan of action;

 Working with the client to implement the financial plan;